simonnickel/snap-theme/README.md

 ### SurfaceKey

-A Surface represents a specific visual style.
+A Surface represents a specific visual style and a highlight.
 Can be a gradient, material or color.

 ### FontKey